-During 2018, the Executive Committee consisted of Ms. Beach Lin and Messrs.
-Engel, Morgan, Raymund and Singleton, with Mr. Singleton serving as Chairman of the Executive Committee.
+During 2019, following the retirement of Ms. Sandra Beach Lin at the 2019 Annual Meeting, the Executive Committee consisted of Messrs.
+Engel, Griffin, Morgan, Raymund and Singleton, with Mr. Singleton serving as Chairman of the Executive Committee.
 With the exception of Mr. Engel, all Executive Committee members have been determined by our Board to be independent Directors according to the independence standards of the NYSE.
 The Executive Committee may exercise all the powers and authority of the Directors in the management of the business and affairs of our Company and has been delegated authority to exercise the powers of our Board between Board meetings.
-The Executive Committee did not meet in 2018.
+The Executive Committee held one meeting in 2019.